Th0rGarden/abracadabra-for-obsidian/README.md

 2. Open the command palette (Ctrl/Cmd + P) and run the command BRAT: Add a beta plugin for testing.

-3. Paste Thacadabra into the prompt and click "Add Plugin".
+3. Paste `https://github.com/Th0rGarden/abracadabra-for-obsidian` into the prompt, select "Latest version," and click "Add Plugin".

-4. Enable "Abracadabra" in the **Community plugins** tab in your settings.

 💡 **Having trouble?** For more detailed instructions or troubleshooting tips, please refer to the [**full Installation guide**](https://th0rgarden.github.io/abracadabra-for-obsidian/#installation) in our documentation.

 ---